India–Kazakhstan relations: History

+In 2002, Nursultan Nazarbayev made an official visit to India and in the same year, the Indian Prime Minister Atal Bihari Vajpayee attended the summit of the Conference on Interaction and Confidence-Building Measures in Asia in Kazakhstan's former capital city, Almaty.
+Kazakhstan and India have been building cooperation in various key sectors such as tourism, energy, business, education, IT and security.

 In April 2011, Indian Prime Minister Manmohan Singh visited Kazakhstan, where he and President Nursultan Nazarbayev adopted a "Road Map" in order to strengthen their strategic partnership.
 During the visit, the two countries signed seven agreements covering energy, cyber security, space exploration, education, and high-tech development.

 A key energy deal involved India's ONGC Videsh Limited acquiring a 25% stake in the Satpayev oil field on the Caspian shore for $400 million, with estimated reserves of 1.85 billion barrels.
 Kazakhstan also agreed to supply India with over 2,000 tons of uranium by 2014 to support India's growing nuclear energy needs, projected to reach 8,000 tons annually by 2020, and discussions were held on joint nuclear reactor construction.
 By 2009, Kazakhstan was India’s largest trading partner in Central Asia, accounting for over 70% of India’s trade with the region, with bilateral trade at $300 million and Indian investments in Kazakhstan at $38 million.
 To enhance trade and energy cooperation, both nations emphasized the development of North-South transportation, pipeline, and trade corridors.

 In technology, India and Kazakhstan signed a memorandum to enhance cyber security through collaboration between their computer emergency response teams, prompted by reported cyber attacks on Kazakhstan’s energy sector.
 India also proposed establishing an IT center in Kazakhstan to leverage its software expertise.
 In space cooperation, India’s advanced space program was positioned to support Kazakhstan's efforts to develop its own space industry, which is limited by its reliance on leasing the Baikonur Cosmodrome to Russia until 2050.
 These agreements reflect India's aim to expand its strategic presence in Central Asia, countering China's influence, while Kazakhstan's multi-vector foreign policy positions India as a key partner alongside Russia, the United States, the European Union, and China.